 Compared to the traditional learning approach, the instructor and students rely on various online resources.
 They would also use conventional sources with the assistance of e-books, online articles and papers.
-Unlike traditional learning approaches, it emphasises the quality of teaching styles, learning sources, and resources.
+Unlike traditional learning approaches, it emphasizes the quality of teaching styles, learning sources, and resources.

 Distinct types of online learning

-There are 2 methods of online education, asynchronous and synchronous online education.
+There are 2 methods of online education: asynchronous and synchronous online education.

 “Asynchronous environments provide students with readily available material in the form of audio/video lectures, handouts, articles and PowerPoint presentations.
 This material is accessible anytime, anywhere.” by Ayesha Perveen from the Virtual University of Pakistan.

-Asynchronous e-learning is the most adopted method for online education because learners are not time bound and can respond at their leisure.
+Asynchronous e-learning is the most adopted method for online education because learners are not time-bound and can respond at their leisure.
 Teachers are not required to teach lively; instead, they can record the lessons beforehand and post them online for students to study.